 Before the meal

 A cheese filled pastry with raisins and garnished with sesame seeds.
-Flaounas are typically served as a celebratory food at the end of a lent fast and served on easter Sunday.
-But the main attraction for a traditional Greek Easter Meal starts at dawn when the spits and grills are fire up.
+Flaounas are typically served as a celebratory food at the end of a lent fast and served on Easter Sunday.
+But the main attraction for a traditional Greek Easter Meal starts at dawn when the spits and grills are fired up.

 Roasted Lamb or Goat

 The main course for an Easter dinner.
 Cooks who prepare this traditional meal usually do it on an open pit and cook a whole lamb or goat.
 When cooking on an open fire pit try to use wood from a nut or fruit tree.
 Apple or cherry are good woods to use, the lamb really takes on the aroma of the wood and makes a great flavor in the meat.
 And of course roasting a whole lamb or goat takes a rotisserie style spit.

 Use your wood of choice and prepare a large bed of coals to cook over, making sure not to let direct flame touch the meat.
 It is the heat and smoke of the pit that will cook and flavor the meat.
 The meat shouldn’t be scorched and burnt on the outside and should be cooked slowly.

 After cleaning the meat thoroughly seasons with thyme, basil, pepper, oregano and garlic inside and out.
 Basting continuously and assuring the meat is slowly and constantly rotating is a must.

 The origin of eating lamb is a symbol of not only the exodus from Egypt but later Christians adopted the lamb as a symbol of Jesus, the lamb of God who would take the sins of the world as his sacrifice.

 No matter what you decide to cook, don’t forget the reason for the celebration; This is Easter!
 The day our good Lord arose from the dead.
 He came here to bear the sins of the world so we may have an ever lasting life.
 Those who believe on him will be saved.
 Saved from a falling world.